 Google Fonts is another excellent resource for free fonts.
 The fonts you’ll find here are open-source and can be used commercially.
 You can download them or use them as a webfont.

 Fonts are essential resources for designers.
-Thanks to the sites on this list, you have endless possibilities.
+Thanks to the sites on this list, type designers have endless possibilities.
 Envato Elements is my go-to resource for fonts and other creative assets because of its incredible value.
 But the other sites listed here are also excellent resources in their own right.